tinyplex/tinybase/site/demos/03_countries.md

 };
 ```

-(We also sneaked in a StoreInspector component so you can inspect what is going
+We also added the StoreInspector component at the end there so you can inspect
-on with the data.
-Simply click the TinyBase logo in the corner of the demo.)
+what is going on with the data during this demo.
+Simply click the TinyBase logo
+in the corner.

 We also use a simple grid layout to arrange the app: